michael-milette/moodle-filter_filtercodes/README.md

 2. Encourage developers to enable this in their themes or add it yourself.
 See the next question for details.

 ### I am a Moodle theme developer.
 How do I add support for Moodle filters, including FilterCodes, into my theme?

+You will need to pass all output (except user content) through the format_text() or format_string() functions of the [Moodle Output API documentation](https://docs.moodle.org/dev/Output_functions).

+### I am a Moodle theme developer.
+How do I add support for FilterCodes in the Custom Menu?

 #### For themes based on **boost**